 There are 8 '100' hour pharmacies across Medway.
-These provide access to pharmacy services from early in the morning until late at night Monday to Saturday and often on a Sunday.
+These provide access to pharmacy services from early in the morning until late at night Monday to Saturday and, in most cases, some hours on a Sunday.

 Access to medicines via 100 hour pharmacies is considered to be especially important in areas which are deprived, especially if there is a high number of children aged 0-9 and/or elderly people over 65 who are living alone with no family/carer support.